aatishb/p5-vue-starter/README.md

 ## Two Way Binding Between Parent & p5 Sketch

 Sometimes, we might want two-way communication between the p5 sketches and the parent, where the sketches can react to the data *and* update the data as well.
 Instead of directly modifying the data object from the sketch, a better practice is for the sketch component to emit an update event which asks the top layer to change the data.
 We listen for this event in the top layer, and respond by updating the data.
+This sounds complicated, but Vue makes this quite easy to do.

 To set this up in Vue, we need to create the p5 component as follows:

 ```
 <p5 src="./sketch.js" :data="data" v-bind.sync="data"></p5>
 ```

+Where the [.sync](https://vuejs.org/v2/guide/components-custom-events.html#sync-Modifier) part tells the parent to listen to events from the p5 component and update the data accordingly.

 Now, in the p5 code, if we want to change the data, we can emit an update event like this: